pattonsgirl/CEG3120/Projects/Project2/Rubric.md

 8. Screenshot with instance details
 9. How to change hostname via commands on instance
 10. Screenshot of successful SSH connection to instance (with your new hostname instead of ip-##-##-##-##)

+## Point Deductions ( / 1)

+- images not included in markdown documentation